varunbalupuri/varunbalupuri.github.io/_posts/2015-08-07-facebook-messages-visualisation.md

 > [You can view a high res image of my results with a few selected friends here][1]

 Note: Red deleted her account for a while around May 2014 explaining the gap.

+Stay tuned for more message analysis coming soon, just whacked this out today, got a lot more work to do on it!

 [1]: http://i.imgur.com/yam6c47.png